serverless/blog/posts/2018-04-30-how-to-create-landing-page-with-serverless-components.md

 The inputs for the `rest-api` component take a `gateway` and `routes`.

 `gateway` is the API gateway you want to use.
-In this case we are using `aws-apigateway`
+In this case we are using `aws-apigateway`.

 `routes` are the URL paths and the functions that are triggered when they are hit.
-For a larger rest example see the `/examples/retail-app`
+For a larger rest example, see the [`/examples/retail-app` here](https://github.com/serverless/components/tree/master/examples/retail-app).

 `${landingPageFunction}` being referenced in the `/sign-up` route refers to the function that we had previously defined.
 So we are passing a direct reference of the function into the rest-api component.
-A.k.a composiblity.
+Aka, *composiblity*.

-Your full `serverless.yml` should look like this at this point.
+At this point, your full `serverless.yml` should look like this:

 ```yml
 type: landing-page